 Fortunately, these teeth do not take up a lot of storage space, unlike items like their first clothing, toys, and drawings.

-Why Keep Baby Teeth
+Is There a Reason To Keep Baby Teeth

 Meaning that if the future, should your child need replacement tissues, the baby teeth could come in handy to serve that purpose.